build Code editor

 The “flows” model in Cascade is worth understanding: it treats a coding task as a sequence of steps the AI works through independently, pausing to ask for your input only when it genuinely needs a decision.
 In practice, this means you can describe a feature and come back to find it largely implemented, rather than shepherding the AI through each step.

-Windsurf raised its Pro tier to $20/month in early 2026 (up from $15).
-A new Max tier at $200/month targets teams with high usage needs.
-The free tier remains available with limited generations — still more generous than Cursor’s free allowance, but the price parity at the Pro level removes what used to be Windsurf’s clearest advantage.
+Windsurf raised its Pro tier to $20/month in early 2026, but Cognition cut it back to $15 in May as part of the post-acquisition push.
+A Max tier at $200/month targets teams with heavy usage needs.
+The free tier remains available with limited generations — still more generous than Cursor’s free allowance, and the $15 Pro price now gives Windsurf a clear cost advantage over Cursor’s $20 Pro.

 Wave 13 and Arena Mode